makrai/notes/rust2012-tokenizer-monoling.md

     languages and language properties, tasks, pretrained models and their pretraining data, domain, and size
-* an independent and controlled empirical comparison on a diverse set of languages and tasks is necessary .
-While recent work
+* an independent and controlled empirical comparison on a diverse set of languages and tasks is necessary
 * prior work typically lacks either ~ diversity language (Rönnqvist+ 2019; Zhang+ 2020) or task (Wu and Dredze, 2020; Vulić+ 2020),